joshuasrichardson/AntHillSearch/README.md

    directory on your computer (It should be the same directory as this <code>README.md</code>).
-2. If this is your first time running the program on your machine, enter <code>pip install -r requirements.txt</code>
+2. If this is your first time running the program on your machine, enter <code>pip install -r requirements.txt</code>.
+This will install all the necessary dependencies for running the program.
 3. (Optional) To change parameters from the default parameters, see the "Parameters" section below.
-4. Enter <code>python Colony.py</code> in the terminal.
+4. Enter <code>python Colony.py</code> in the terminal to start up the program.
+5. If you are using the Empirical Testing interface, simply wait for the ants to find their new home.
+Otherwise, select "Tutorial" or  "Practice" to become familiar with how the program works.
-5. If desired, try using some user controls while the simulation is running (see "Controls" for more details).
+   1. If desired, try using some user controls while the simulation is running (see "Controls" for more details).

 ## Parameters

-The parameters can have a big
-impact on the set up and behavior of the simulation.
+The parameters can have a big impact on the setup and behavior of the simulation.
 A list of the default parameters and more information about them can be found in
 <code>config/Config.py</code>.

 There are 2 main ways to change the parameters: